MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-from-a-local-source.md

 ## Before you begin

 Make sure your users have local admin privileges on their client devices.
-If that is not the case, then you should use your standard deployment tools and processes to install Office.
+If that is not the case, then you should use your company standard deployment tools and processes to install Office.

 If you haven't already, complete the [assessment](assess-office-365-proplus.md) and [planning](plan-office-365-proplus.md) phases for your Office deployment.